 What you'll find on this page

-- Questions to ask your child's hearing health professional.
+- Questions to ask your child's audiologist.

 - Information about your child’s first fitting and programming session.